-The Modelica Development Tooling (MDT) Eclipse Plug-In integrates the OpenModelica compiler with Eclipse.
+The Modelica Development Tooling (MDT) Eclipse Plug-In as part of OMDev - The OpenModelica Development Environment integrates the OpenModelica compiler with Eclipse.
 MDT, together with the OpenModelica compiler, provides an environment for working with Modelica development projects.

 The following features are available: